 (c) the purported participant is not an infant or person under other legal disability.

-[(4) repealed]
+[(4) deleted]

 (5) Notwithstanding any law to the contrary, whether relating to infants or to persons under other legal disability or otherwise, payment or delivery of a prize by the Commission under this section constitutes full satisfaction by, and a full and valid discharge to, the Commission.